strawberry-graphql/strawberry-django/examples/ecommerce_app/README.md

 ## Debug Toolbar

 When running in debug mode, the Django Debug Toolbar is available to inspect queries and performance.
-Look for the toolbar on the right side of the page when accessing the GraphQL endpoint through a browser.
+Look for the toolbar on the right side when accessing the GraphQL endpoint through a browser.

-## Technologies Used

-- **Django 5.0+** - Web framework
-- **Strawberry GraphQL** - GraphQL library for Python
-- **Strawberry Django** - Django integration for Strawberry
-- **django-choices-field** - Better enum field support
-- **Pillow** - Image handling for product images